Once upon a time, Ireland’s entire housing market descended into a massive ball of fire.

 Or: switch and save.

 Many mortgages are taken on a variable rate – which changes.
 The idea of switching is that you move your mortgage to the lender with the best variable rate, saving you a packet.
-Lots of the lenders will also throw in incentives to get you to sign up with them.
+Many lenders will also throw in incentives to get you to sign up with them.

-It’s a straightforward idea in theory: move your mortgage money to the lender with the best rate and save on that rate.
+In theory, it’s a straightforward idea: move your mortgage money to the lender with the best rate and save on that rate.

 It’s a doddl!

 You can indeed if you meet key criteria:

 The terms aren’t wildly different from how you signed up in the first place.
 If you said ‘yes’ to all the above, you should be able to remortgage.